andela-emabishi/document-management-system/README.md

    "__v": 0
  }]
 ```
+* Note
-Note: This route is restricted to the logged in users documents and all public documents
+**This route is restricted to the logged in users documents and all public documents.**

 |  Title 	|  URL 	|  Method 	| URL params
 |---	|---	|---	|----  |